Ground floor

 Nearby Cottages

-1 Dixon Ground, 2 Dixon Ground, Dixon Ground Farm, Bend or Bump
+1 Dixon Ground, 2 Dixon Ground, 3 Dixon Ground,

 Coniston is simply an excellent base for any Lake District holiday.
 The village is packed with friendly pubs, local shops and lively cafes and there is incredible walking straight from the village centre, including the iconic Coniston Old Man.
 The village enjoys ample access to Coniston Water lake shore, with Coniston Boating Centre offering paddle-boarding, kayaking, sailing and more.
 There are also plenty of opportunities for wild-swimming including the lake, beautiful mountain tarns and the picturesque Church Beck river with its stunning waterfalls and deep, crystal clear pools.
 For cyclists, there are spectacular off-road mountain biking trails including those at nearby Grizedale Forest, as well as some stunning road routes through some of the country's most beautiful scenery.